-We are a party to a registration rights agreement with Friends, which was transferred to Dry Friends.
+We are a party to a registration rights agreement with Friends, which was transferred to Friends Dry.
 For a discussion of these agreements, please see the section of this annual report entitled "Item 7.
 Major Shareholders and Related Party Transactions..."
-Furthermore, we are a party to a registration rights agreement with TCP and a registration obligation agreement with two funds managed by TCP.
-For a discussion of these agreements, please see the section of this annual report entitled "Item 3-Key Information-D. Risk Factors-Company Risk Factors-Future sales of our stock could cause the market price of our common stock to decline."